epfl-ada/ada-2020-project-milestone-p3-p3_p-ada-wan/README.md

 # Milestone P3, ADA 2020 Project, P-ADA-wan

 ## Title
-A deeper look at the Tesco dataset using the food categories
+A deeper look at the Tesco dataset using food categories

 ## Abstract